 A crop coefficient is the nitrogen content in the fresh weight of the crop material.
 The crop coefficient multiplied by the weight of the crop material removed from the field is used to calculate the nitrogen removed via harvest.
-See Geisseler, D., et al, Nutrient Management, UC Davis, Geisseler Lab (providing crop coefficients) at <http://geisseler.ucdavis.edu/Project_N_Removal.html> (as of June 10, 2026).
+See Geisseler, D., et al., Nutrient Management, UC Davis, Geisseler Lab (providing crop coefficients) at <http://geisseler.ucdavis.edu/Project_N_Removal.html> (as of Aug.
+22, 2026).

+Because the regulatory framework applies to all dairies, the Central Valley Water Board shall, at the same time, update all waste discharge requirements that apply to dairies to incorporate all more stringent requirements that implement the regulatory framework, including waste discharge requirements for dairies that utilize anaerobic digesters and co-digesters and individual waste discharge requirements that continue to apply to dairies, if any.

-As noted in Section III.A.1, we expect that our staff will complete the development of the groundwater loading limit and the final land application rate formula no later than 2032.
+As provided in Section III.A.1, we have established a milestone for our staff to complete the development of the groundwater loading limit and the final land application rate formula no later than four years from the date of this order.